 Current Status: The species was listed by New Mexico as threatened in 1975.
 The species occurs in varying but typically small numbers primarily at Elephant Butte and Caballo reservoirs and at the Bosque del Apache National Wildlife Refuge (NWR), where it is outnumbered by (and often confused with) the larger Double-crested Cormorant (P. auritus).
 Although the species has been reported in New Mexico annually by bird watchers, documentation of nesting has been less consistent.
 The species was first documented nesting in New Mexico at Elephant Butte Reservoir in 1972 (Hundertmark 1974) and, since then, no more than 50 nests have been found in any season and no nesting was documented anywhere in New Mexico from 1998 to 2006.
 The 8 years with no reported nesting and few documented individuals suggested that the species had largely vanished from the state, but then some encouraging evidence for the persistence of the species came in summer 2007, when a NMDGF-contracted waterbird study in the middle and lower Rio Grande of New Mexico resulted in the discovery of 4 Neotropic Cormorant nests in Quates March (near San Marcial, Socorro County) and 1 at Elephant Butte Reservoir (Stahlecker 2007).
 This number is comparable to that found in 1975.
 However, the lack of consistent, long-term data for this species has impeded attempts to assess population trends.
-Nevertheless, there is evidence that the species is in decline: numbers increased north to Bosque del Apache NWR area in the mid-1990s, but numbers of individuals reported in most key areas since 2000 have been considerably below historical levels.
-An Atlas of breeding colonial waterbirds in the interior

-United States, including New Mexico, was conducted by the U.S. Fish and Wildlife Service from 2009 to 2011.
+An Atlas of breeding colonial waterbirds in the interior United States, including New Mexico, was conducted by the U.S. Fish and Wildlife Service from 2009 to 2011.
 Unfortunately, most cormorant sightings in New Mexico were not identified to species, so the Atlas did not adequately census the Neotropic Cormorant population (Cavitt et al. 2014).